Evoked object from numpy array.

 channels.
 None (default) will pick all data channels (excluding reference

 MEG channels).
-Note that channels in info['bads']
+Note that channels in info['bads'] will be included if

 their names or indices are explicitly provided.